Relax, we’ve got answers

 How and where do we meet with you?

-Four out of five of our meetings are in-person in your home.
+Nine out of ten of our meetings are in-person in your home after phone calls and the necessary required exchange of information.
 If time, distance, or health are an issue, we can meet on a Zoom video call.
 The key is ensuring we have all the information to do what is in your best interest.

-My spouse is 5 years younger than me.
-Should they be included in our meeting?
+My spouse is younger than me.
+Should he or she be included in our meeting?

 Absolutely.
 These decisions can affect current spouse coverage, as well as future options and costs, when both of you are eligible for Medicare.